 Soil Loss via Erosion

-If you’ve ever run your fingers over a smooth pebble from a river bed or gazed upon the awe-inspiring canyon formations of southern United States, then you will have witnessed the power of erosion.
+If you’ve ever run your fingers over a smooth pebble from a river bed or gazed upon awe-inspiring canyon formations, then you have witnessed the power of erosion.

 Erosion is a natural process by which rocks and soils, are moulded and transported by natural forces.
 These forces can be in the form of water, ice, gravity, or wind, and can physically or chemically change the material they act upon.